justinoctavius/PlantApp-frontend/README.md

     the backend where you fetch the data, see [PlantApp-backend](https://github.com/justinoctavius/shop-app-backend)
   * BACKEND_IMAGE:
-    where the images are storages
+    where the images are storaged